 Just as with health benefits and 401k, remote work is another major incentive that job seekers are looking for.
 Today’s workforce is diverse, creating many different lifestyles for businesses to cater to.
 When giving your employees the option to work remotely, you satisfy the needs of many, rather than forcing such diversity to fit into your own mold.

-This means that the mother who wants to spend more time with her newborn can stay at home and work while doing so.
+This means that the mother who wants to spend more time with her newborn can work from home and do so.
 The military spouse who moves frequently can continue to work for the same company, even after moving out of state.
 The world traveler can pursue their passion, while still holding down a job.

 Remote work is truly a versatile solution to a variety of lifestyles, and helps your business attract those who live them.